towersvault/shinpokered/README.md

 - The party heal function now detects glitch moves and loads 0 PP for them
 - Exit won't block you when warped to Fuji's house from Pokemon Tower
 - Closed 255 clone pokemon glitch and reduced saving delay to 15 frames
-- Wavy line animation (psychic/psywave/night shade) now scrolls the top three screen lines
+- Wavy line animation (psychic/psywave/night shade) now scrolls the top three screen lines (by easyaspi314)

 #Bugfixes